vitorfgd/GitignoreAutomationUnity3D/README.md

     2) The final result should look similar to this: ```alias create_unity3d_gitignorefile="cd ~/Downloads/GitignoreAutomationUnity3D && ./create-u3d-gitignore.sh"```.
 Considering you cloned the repository directly into your 'Downloads' folder;
     3) Save and close your ~/.bashrc;
     4) Execute the following command on your terminal: ```source ~/.bashrc```;
-4) Navigate to your Unity 3D project folder using terminal;
+4) Navigate to your Unity3D project folder using terminal;
 5) Execute the command you created previously inside the project;
 6) If there are no errors or warnings, you should have a .gitignore file inside your project folder;